 There are many factors to consider when choosing a unit that fits your needs.
 We have created an in-depth analysis for each Fish Finder on our list as well as a buying guide to help you understand exactly what you should be looking for when purchasing your next Fish Finder.

 We believe the choice is easy when it comes to picking the Garmin Striker Vivid 7sv.
 We love this unit because it includes a GT52 transducer with CHIRP sonar, as well as ClearVü and SideVü.
-The screen size is 7″ and has a resolution of 480 × 800 pixels with 170° viewing angle and can be tilted to view in the right direction for your needs.
+The screen size is 7″ and has a resolution of 480 × 800 pixels with a 170° viewing angle and can be tilted to view in the right direction for your needs.
 It also includes preloaded maps up to 4000 square miles or 16 nautical miles out from the coastline.
 One downside is that there is no microSD memory slot for upgraded mapping capabilities.

-- User friendly 7” screen
+- User-friendly 7” screen